 Education:

-- The University of Texas at Austin – Master of Business Administration
+- – Master of Educational Administration

-- Davidson College – Bachelor of Arts
+- – Bachelor of Elementary Education

 Professional Affiliations And Honors: